1. Educational Video: HOW TO GET INTO YOU CAR AFTER HIP REPLACEMENT SURGERY:

 3. ERAS (Enhanced Recovery After Surgery)

-Stony Brook University Medical Center is a leader in Enhanced Recovery Programs for the Long Island region.
+Stony Brook University Hospital is a leader in Enhanced Recovery Programs for the Long Island region.
 Enhanced Recovery After Surgery (ERAS) success is achieved through bundling evidence-based best practices into a multi-phase care pathway.
 This pathway addresses the entire perioperative period, including the preoperative outpatient setting and discharge.

 The ERAS programs at Stony Brook have a dedicated ERAS Coordinator to facilitate the multi-disciplinary team approach.
 Our patient-centric teams consistently aim to improve the quality of patient care.